Mixing Single Coils and Humbuckers - Fralin Pickups

 Split Blades Give you a lot of options here.
 For instance, Blues and Super High Output Split Blades sound best with 500K pots, making them perfect for HSS guitars and Telecasters.
 You can use a 500K Pot on the whole guitar, and your pickups won’t be too overly bright.

-Solution #3: Use our “Bright Switch” Push Pull Mod.
+Solution #3: Try The “Bright Switch” Push Pull Mod.

 Solution #4: Use a Resistor.